apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 ```

 There are multiple aggregator types included, all of which are based on the same
 underlying implementation.
-The different types signal to the Atlas-Druid service (if using)
+If you use the Atlas-Druid service, the different types
-how to handle the resulting data from a query.
+signal the service on how to handle the resulting data from a query.

 * spectatorHistogramTimer signals that the histogram is representing
 a collection of timer values.
 It is recommended to normalize timer values to nanoseconds